A Guide to Soft Skills (With Examples)

 'My colleagues and manager highly regarded my passion and creativity in my previous job.
 For example, I suggested a sales campaign aimed at a younger demographic for one of our products.
 I assembled a team, and together we successfully implemented the campaign with positive results.
 My fellow team members and managers applauded my ability to maintain a positive outlook as we worked through some issues.
 In the end, we were able to establish a significant amount of new interest in our company.'

-Though hard skills are often key to completing technical tasks, good soft skills can distinguish you as the kind of candidate employers are eager to hire.
-These skills also contribute to a higher likelihood of being promoted in a company.
+Though hard skills are often crucial to completing technical tasks, good soft skills can distinguish you as the type of candidate employers are eager to hire.
+These skills also increase the likelihood of being promoted in a company.
 Highlighting the soft skills you have at all stages of the job search process is extremely important.
-Continuing to develop those skills once you find the job you're looking for will ensure that your career is always advancing and you are reaching your potential so that you can best serve the organization you work for.
+Continuing to develop those skills once you find the job you're looking for will ensure that your career is constantly advancing and you are reaching your potential so that you can best serve the organization you work for.